Atul310/Atul310/README.md

 - 👋 Hi, I’m @Atul310
 - 👀 I’m interested in sleeping
 - 🌱 I’m currently learning javascript,python,automation,linux  and other technologies.
-- 💞️ I’m looking to collaborate on different project
+- 💞️ I’m looking to collaborate on different project, opensource,and DSA.
 - 📫

 <!---